 The issue and subscription of the units of an open-ended retail fund are subject to the conditions set out in the constitutive documents.
-There are generally no restrictions as to who can invest in a retail fund and when this can be done.
+There are generally no restrictions as to who can invest in a retail fund and when can such investment be performed.